Persisted Documents๐Ÿ”—

-In this section, we'll cover Undine's support for persisted documents — a way to persist known GraphQL documents on the server for caching, reducing network traffic, or to use as an operation allow-list.
+In this section, we'll cover Undine's support for persisted documents, which offer a way to persist known GraphQL documents on the server for caching, reducing network traffic, or to use as an operation allow-list.

 To enable persisted documents, you must first add the undine.persisted_documents app to your INSTALLED_APPS: